How to Make Online Shopping More Intelligent with Image Similarity Search?

 This article is transcreated by Angela Ni.

 Due to the coronavirus pandemic, people increasingly sought to socially distance themselves and avoid contact with strangers.
 As a result, no-contact delivery became an incredibly desirable option for many consumers.
-Amazon, the leading online retailer, reported that its net sales increased from 110.8 billion in the third quarter of 2021, a 15% year-over-year (YoY) growth.
+Amazon, the leading online retailer, reported that its net sales increased from $96.1 billion to $110.8 billion in the third quarter of 2021, a 15% year-over-year (YoY) growth.
 The rising popularity of e-commerce has also led to people buying a greater variety of goods online, including niche items that can be hard to describe using a traditional keyword search.

 To help users overcome the limitations of keyword-based queries, companies can build image search engines that allow users to use images instead of words for search.
 Not only does this allow users to find items that are difficult to describe, but it also helps them shop for things they encounter in real life.
 This functionality helps build a unique user experience and offers general convenience that customers appreciate.